Biographical Sketch of Dr. Ottis Grady Hirst

 After the Cora Donnell Hospital was completed in Prescott in 1924, he served as the hospital’s anesthesiologist until reentering the Army in 1941 at the outbreak of World War II.
 Prior to the war, in addition to his position at the hospital, he continued to serve as County Coroner from 1929 until the outbreak of the war.
-After reenlisting, he was among the first troops that made the landing a Normandy Beachhead and was attached to General Patton’s third army while in Germany.
-In June 1942, Dr. Hirst was promoted from Captain to Major.
+After reenlisting, he was among the first troops that made the landing at Normandy Beachhead and was attached to General Patton’s third army while in Germany.
+In June, 1942 Dr. Hirst was promoted from Captain to Major.
 At the end of the war he returned to Prescott and resumed his medical practice at Cora Donnell Hospital.
-Dr. Hirst continued to serve the medical community of Prescott until his untimely death in 1959, serving from 1919 to 1941 and again from 1945 to 1959, a total of 36 years in all.
+Dr. Hirst continued to serve the medical community of Prescott until his untimely death in 1959, serving from 1919 to 1941 and again from 1945 to 1959, a total of 36 years.

 Dr. Hirst was fatally injured in an automobile accident on October 30, 1959.
-In his obituary it was stated “For the past forty-one years he has dedicated his life to he service of humanity, traveling long distances any time of the day or night.
-His jolly chuckle and his pleasing and easy manner will linger long in the memory of his many friends, associates and patients”**.
+In his obituary it was stated “For the past forty-one years he has dedicated his life to the service of humanity, traveling long distances any time of the day or night.
+His jolly chuckle and his pleasing and easy manner will linger long in the memory of his many friends, associates and patients.”
+2

 Dr. Hirst was laid to rest in DeAnne Cemetery on November 1, 1959.